kikofernandez/otp/system/doc/reference_manual/documentation.md

 This will result in a metadata entry of `#{ since => "2.0", author => "Joe" }`.

-The keys in the metadata map can be any type, but it is recommended that only atoms are used.
+The keys and values in the metadata map can be any type, but it is recommended that only [atoms][] are used for keys and [strings][] for the values.

+[atoms]: data_types#atom
+[strings]: data_types#string

 ## External documentation files

-You do not have to have the documentation inline, if you want to you can also place it in a file somewhere else.
-If you do so, then you can use `-doc {file, "path/to/doc.md"}` to point to the documentation.
+The `-moduledoc` and `-doc` can also be placed in external files.
+To do so use `-doc {file, "path/to/doc.md"}` to point to the documentation.
 The path used is relative to the file where the `-doc` attribute is located.
 For example:

     %% doc/add.md
     Adds two numbers together